 Our Performance Programme

-The University of Edinburgh Women's Rugby Programme prides itself on developing players with potential and a positive attitude into performance athletes.
-In return for your dedication and hard work, we will offer you world-class training facilities and support to allow you to be the best you can be:
+The University of Edinburgh Swimming Programme prides itself on developing individuals with potential and a positive attitude into performance athletes.
+The programme is aimed at serious athletes who compete at a national and international level.
+In return for your dedication and hard work, we will offer you world-class training facilities and support to allow you to be the best you can be.